 Cash Flow: An Entrepreneur’s View

 What is cash flow?
-About.com defines cash flow as “The movement of money in and out of a business and the resulting availability of cash.”
-This is a good technical definition, but it does nothing to help someone understand how it works.
+Merriam-Webster defines cash flow as “Cash flow is simply the cash expected to be generated by an investment, asset or business.”
+This is a good technical definition, but it does nothing to help you understand how it works.
 If you don’t understand how it happens how do you manager it?

-To me cash flow is an operational concept I have designed a simple concept to help entrepreneurs understand it.
-I call it Tuning Your Revenue Engine.
+To me cash flow is an operational concept.
+So, I designed a simple model to help entrepreneurs understand it.
+It’s called Tuning Your Revenue Engine.
 The diagram below visually describes the process:

 The Revenue Engine is comprised of four major business functions: